-If you are considering a staycation around the Suffolk coast, or are visiting from abroad, here are the best things to do with kids in Suffolk that are definitely worth checking out.
+If you are considering a family holiday around the Suffolk coast, here are the best things to do with kids in Suffolk that are definitely worth checking out.

 1. Eating Fish & Chips on Aldeburgh Beach